Nate314/NatePy/README.md

 - "else if"
 - "//" comments

-This will transpile a file that looks something like this (.npy)
+This will transpile a file that looks something like this (.npy):

     // Name: Nathan Gawith
     // Class: COMPSCI101 Problem Solving & Programing I FS2017
     // Assignment: Real Estate Agent Application (Assignment #2)